 Place the doily back on the pumpkin, and press it into the Mod Podge.
 Stretch it out, and make sure it’s placed where you want it.
 Dab a good amount of Mod Podge around the opening of the doily so it doesn’t fray.
 Let it dry.

 Apply a second coat of Mod Podge over the doily and let it dry completely.

-This little project was a blast.
+This mod podge pumpkin project was a blast.
 I plan to make a few more and will show you how I I use them soon.
-I seriously considered using vintage lace doilies but couldn’t bring myself to do it.
-You could though if you want to re-purpose what you have.
+I seriously considered using vintage lace doilies, but I couldn’t bring myself to do it.
+I just didn’t want to cut them.
+If you have a collection of lace doilies, and don’t mind giving up a few, you could definitely use them for this project.
+That would be a great way to recycle what you already have.
+One more note…I used a small pumpkin with a small doily.
+Doilies and faux pumpkins come in all sizes, so it’s a personal choice what size(s) you make.

 Have a beautiful weekend.
-It turned cool here and fall is definitely in the air.
+It turned cool here, and fall is definitely in the air.